Terraform Plugin

 Properties

-: Optional.
+- plugins dir: Optional.
 A path on the Conductor Manager to a directory where Terraform plugins are located.

 Example